lyorig/Halcyon/README.md

 - `HAL_PRINT` - print a variadic amount of arguments (must support std::ostream::operator<<).
 - `HAL_ASSERT[_VITAL]` - Assert that a condition is true, panic if not.
 - `HAL_WARN_IF[_VITAL]` - Print a warning message if a condition is true.
-- `HAL_PANIC` - Print where the panic occurred along with variadic user-supplied information.
-Exits by default.
+- `HAL_PANIC` - Print where the panic occurred along with variadic user-supplied information, then exit.

 Halcyon's debugging facilities are configured via several macros.
 If NDEBUG is not defined, debugging is implicitly enabled in advanced mode.
 - `HAL_DEBUG_ENABLED`: Enables all debugging macros.
 - `HAL_DEBUG_ADVANCED`: Enables time logging, and outputs to an additional file.
 This adds static variables to your program.
-- `HAL_NO_EXIT_ON_PANIC`: Disables exit-on-panic behavior.
-Useful for when you want to roll your own error handling, but still want to trace what went wrong.

 # Wishlist
 Some things I'd like to eventually implement.